 Banc d'Arguin

-Banc d'Arguin National Park is renowned for its high number of nesting and migrating birds.
+Banc d'Arguin National Park is renowned for its many nesting and migrating birds.

-The park covers a rich marine and coastal ecosystem, located between the Sahara and the Atlantic Ocean.
-Its mudflats and sandbanks provide resting places for over two million migrant shorebirds from northern Europe, Siberia and Greenland.
-The surrounding waters are some of the richest fishing waters in western Africa due to the permanent upwelling off Cap Blanc.
+The park covers a rich marine and coastal ecosystem between the Sahara and the Atlantic Ocean.
+Its mudflats and sandbanks provide resting places for over two million migrant shorebirds from northern Europe, Siberia, and Greenland.
+Due to the permanent upwelling off Cap Blanc, the surrounding waters are some of the richest fishing waters in western Africa.

-Community Perspective: it’s a huge park and the general bird-viewing conditions seem disappointing.
+Community Perspective: it’s a huge park but the general bird-viewing conditions seem disappointing.
 Solivagant describes his visit in March 2007, which included a 4x4 seashore drive and a boat ride.
+Els visited in late 2024 and especially enjoyed the offshore sandbanks that look like floating icebergs.

 Map of Banc d'Arguin